Uthral/pyavis/README.md

 ## Installation

 `pyavis` supports different backends for visualization and widgets.
 Currently only a Qt- and an ipywidgets-based backend are supported.
+You can either install the dependencies for both backends or choose the one you want to use.

 ```
 pip install .
 pip install .[ipywidgets]
 pip install .[qt]
 pip install .[full]
 ```

-`pyavis` uses `PyQt5` as a default dependenciy, but you can install any other version instead, e.g. `PyQt6`.
+`pyavis` uses `PyQt5` as a dependencies when installed via `[qt]`, but you can manually install any other version instead, e.g. `PyQt6`.

 ## Simple examples